rinzlerlabs/viam-fan-controller/README.md

 ### Build and run on/off fan

-To use this module, follow the instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `viam-soleng:fan:onoff` model from the [`viam-fan-controller` module](https://app.viam.com/module/viam-soleng/viam-fan-controller).
+To use this module, follow the instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `rinzlerlabs:fan:onoff` model from the [`viam-fan-controller` module](https://app.viam.com/module/rinzlerlabs/viam-fan-controller).

 ### Configure your on/off fan